Mushi-mushi/mushi-mushi.github.io/cheat_sheets/index.markdown

-:tabf                                         :open new file in a tab :tabnew                                       :opening a new tab :gt                                           :move to next tab
+:tabf                                         :open new file in a tab :tabnew                                       :opening a new tab :gt                                           :move to next tab :w !sudo tee %                                :save file when sudo was forgotten
 {% endhighlight %}
 [Back to the top](#header)